 - Education

-- Graduation from a recognized institute of advanced technology or equivalent formal education in a field relevant to the position, such as biology, molecular/cellular biology, immunology, etc. and two to three years of pertinent technological experience OR Secondary School Graduation Diploma or equivalent and has typically five to eight years of relevant and progressive experience or the equivalent in experience, additional education and/or training.
+- Graduation from a recognized institute of advanced technology, or equivalent formal education in a field relevant to the position, such as biology, biotechnology, biochemistry, medical laboratory, etc., with a minimum of six (6) to eight (8) years of pertinent technological experience.
+OR

 - Experience